-The work delivered by the Mallee Catchment Management Authority (CMA) during 2018-19 demonstrates the organisation's enduring commitment to protecting and enhancing our region's natural, cultural and productive landscapes by working in close partnership with our communities and key regional stakeholders.
+The work delivered by the Mallee Catchment Management Authority (CMA) during 2019-20 demonstrates the organisation's ongoing commitment to protecting and enhancing our region's natural, cultural and productive landscapes by working in close partnership with our communities and key regional stakeholders.

-The Mallee CMA's Annual Report 2018-19 documents our progress toward delivering Victorian Government objectives and priorities, within the context of the Catchment and Land Protection Act 1994, the Water Act 1989, Ministerial expectations, and policy directions set out in Water for Victoria and Our Catchments, Our Communities.
+The Mallee CMA's Annual Report 2019-20 documents our progress toward delivering Victorian Government objectives and priorities, with the context of the Catchment and Land Protection Act 1994 (CaLP Act), the Water Act 1989, Ministerial expectations, and policy directions set out in Water for Victoria 2016 and Our Catchments, Our Communities 2016-20.

 I am pleased to report that in delivering our work, we have continued to ensure our community has remained central to the planning, delivery and evaluation of natural resource management (NRM) outcomes in the Victorian Mallee.
-We have worked in partnership with Traditional Owners, community members, partner agencies and key stakeholders such as Landcare and Friends of groups, with all involved focused on protecting and enhancing the region's land, water and biodiversity.
+We have worked in partnership with Traditional Owners, community members, partner agencies and key stakeholders such as Landcare and Friends of groups, with a focus on protecting and enhancing the region's land, water and biodiversity.

-Highlights of our work are noted below and categorised according to the 2018-19 Ministerial Expectations for the organisation:
+Highlights of our work are noted below and categorised according to the 2019-20 Ministerial Expectations for the organisation.